 \subsection{Flat limit algorithms: uniqueness}

-The tropical limit algorithm in the previous section inherits a uniqueness property that should be thought of as a separatedness result for the forthcoming moduli problem.
+The tropical limit algorithm in the previous section inherits a uniqueness property that should be thought of as close to a universal closedness result for the forthcoming moduli problem, where by ``close to'' we mean that we will need to eventually strengthen the notion of transversality.

 Let $K$ be the discretely valued field associated to the valuation at $0$ in $C$ and let $R$ be its valuation ring.

 \begin{proposition} Let $\mathcal Z_\eta^\circ$ be a flat family of subschemes of $X^\circ$ over $\spec K$.
 Assume that the closure of $\mathcal Z_\eta^\circ$ in $X\times \spec K$ is dimensionally transverse.
 Then there exists a canonical triple $(R',\mathcal Y',\mathcal Z')$ comprising of a ramified base change $R\subset R'$ with fraction field $K'$ and expansion of $X$